-1. For income tax purposes, exclusion of the housing allowance and the fair rental value of a church-owned parsonage provided rent-free to ministers
+1. For income tax purposes, exclusion of the housing allowance for minister-provided housing or the fair rental value of a church-owned parsonage provided rent-free to ministers

 - 2. For Social Security tax purposes, treatment of all ministers as self-employed as it relates to income from ministerial services - 3.
 Exemption of ministers from self-employment Social Security tax under very limited circumstances - 4.
 Exemption of ministerial compensation from mandatory income tax withholding - 5.
 Eligibility for a voluntary income tax withholding arrangement between the minister and the church